 Policies and Fees

-The usual donation to the Church for the celebration of a wedding will be communicated when you book your wedding.
+The donation to the Church for the celebration of a wedding will be communicated when you book your wedding.

 The donation is due one month prior to the wedding and should be mailed to the Church or brought into the Parish Office.